 When an order isn't defined for items (e.g. the file-system) Eunice can infer stacks for items that only have uni-directional dependencies.

-A stack can also be specified by creating a YAML file in a directory.
+As well as inference, a stack can also be specified explicitly by creating a YAML file in a directory.
 Eunice automatically looks for files named .eunice-stack.yaml saved with the code.

 I've worked through React, created 13 stack files and committed them to the Git branch.